ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 $$

 Where:
-- Each $f_n$ = fraction of the year occupied by that quartum.
+- Each $f_n$ = fraction of the year occupied by that sectal.

 ### Step 6 — Scale to Year Length

 Multiply each fraction by the chronum ($\chi$) to convert fractions into diurns:

 $$
-Q_n = \chi \times f_n
+S_n = \chi \times f_n
 $$

-These $Q_n$ values represent the lengths of the four quarta — the unequal segments of the chromum defined by the planet’s orbital eccentricity and tempostatic orientation.
+These $S_n$ values represent the lengths of the four secta — the unequal segments of the chromum defined by the planet’s orbital eccentricity and tempostatic orientation.

 #### Worked Example: Earth (Kepler’s Method, Sidereal Year)